-Report subject BCP Council's Adult Day Opportunities Strategy Meeting date 4 March 2024 Status Public Report Executive summary The day opportunities strategy has been co-produced over the past eighteen months with a range of stakeholders and achieved project milestones to inform the final draft for Cabinet approval.
+Report subject BCP Council's Adult Day Opportunities Strategy Meeting date 6 March 2024 Status Public Report Executive summary The day opportunities strategy has been co-produced over the past eighteen months with a range of stakeholders and achieved project milestones to inform the final draft for Cabinet approval.
 This supports a mixed model of day opportunities and the continued need to retain availability of traditional building-based day services alongside further development of community-based options.
-The draft strategy and two proposals regarding Tricuro day service were submitted for recent public consultation.
+The draft strategy and two proposals regarding Tricuro day services were submitted for recent public consultation.
 The consultation feedback and necessary review of the day opportunities budget in line with Medium Term Financial Plan (MTFP) considerations have led to the recommended options.
-Recommendations It is RECOMMENDED that: a) Committee review BCP Council's Adult Day Opportunities Strategy for any comment. b) Committee scrutinise the recommended option for Tricuro Day Services review and provide any comment for Cabinet consideration: Connect services to remain open and incorporate Highcliffe, Wallisdown and Westbourne Plus services already based there.
+Recommendations It is RECOMMENDED that Cabinet: a) Approve BCP Council's Adult Day Opportunities Strategy b) Agree the recommended option for Tricuro Day Services review: Connect services to remain open and incorporate Highcliffe Wallisdown and Westbourne Plus services already based there.
 In addition, Poole Plus to be relocated to Parkstone Connect and Moordown Plus service to remain open.
 Highcliffe, Wallisdown, Westbourne, and Poole Plus original sites to be closed.
-Reason for recommendations Supports the people priorities of BCP Council's Corporate Strategy.
-Aligns to the requirements of the Care Act 2014 to promote diversity of care and support provision to those with an assessed need and support to carers.
+Reason for recommendations

-Portfolio Holder(s): Councillor David Brown, Portfolio Holder for Health and Wellbeing Corporate Director Jillian Kay, Director for Wellbeing Report Authors Kevin Gillings, Commissioning Manager, Day Opportunities Siobain Hann, Interim Head of Strategic Commissioning for Disabilities Phil Hornsby, Director of Commissioning Wards Council-wide Classification For Recommendation
+Portfolio Holder(s): Councillor David Brown, Portfolio Holder for Health and Wellbeing Corporate Director Jillian Kay, Director for Wellbeing Report Authors Kevin Gillings, Commissioning Manager, Day Opportunities Siobain Hann, Interim Head of Strategic Commissioning for Disabilities Phil Hornsby, Director of Commissioning Wards Council-wide Classification For Decision